Related Posts

 What is the new treatment for muscular dystrophy?

-Today, the U.S. Food and Drug Administration granted approval to Elevidys, the initial gene therapy for the treatment of children aged 4 to 5 years with Duchenne muscular dystrophy (DMD) who have a confirmed mutation in the DMD gene and do not have any medical conditions that prevent them from receiving this therapy.
+Today, the U.S. Food and Drug Administration approved Elevidys, the initial gene therapy for the treatment of children aged 4 to 5 years with Duchenne muscular dystrophy (DMD) who have a confirmed mutation in the DMD gene and do not have any medical conditions that prevent them from receiving this therapy.
 This development occurred on June 22, 2023.

 Peptides Explored: Your Comprehensive Resource 2023